 People who have warm, loving relationships with their friends and relatives may not realize that being away from home for long periods of time can make them long for those people.
 I’ve seen more than one couple end their RV plans because one of them simply gets so homesick that it makes both of them miserable.

 You both have to be on the same track when it comes to this kind of issue, or you won’t be full-timing for long!
 The good news is that with today’s technology, it’s fairly easy to minimize homesickness.

 Here are a few ways that technology can help you stay in touch while you're on the road.
 For example

 - if you make sure everybody has Skype on their phones or computers, you’ll be able to stay in touch and even see one another regularly,

-- cell phones will provide you with many opportunities to talk with loved ones and
+- Having a cell phone can provide you with many opportunities to talk with loved ones and

 - you can start a private Facebook page where all of you can post photos, information and updates.